-- (3) A proration of FTE enrollment of less than 25 hours per week is still required for students in such special class and special class in an integrated setting program. - G. For programs operating Special Education Itinerant Teacher (SEIT) programs, the following rules regarding billing apply: - (1) SEIT certified half hour rates shall be billed and paid on the basis of enrollment as defined in Section 175.6(a)(1) and (2) of the Commissioner's Regulations. - (2) Approved programs are authorized to bill for SEIT services if the child is absent.
+- a.
+Section 175.6 (a)(1) Legally absent means to be absent for: personal illness, illness or death in the family, impassable roads or weather, religious observance, quarantine, required court appearances, attendance at health clinics, approved college visits, military obligations, disciplinary detention of an incarcerated youth, or for such other reasons as may be approved by the commissioner. - b.
+Section 175.6 (a)(2) Period of enrollment means that period commencing on the first day a pupil is enrolled in and is physically present at, or legally absent from, a special education program or service offered by a public school or by an approved private school or facility, or an approved educational program or service for incarcerated youth offered by a public school district or board of cooperative educational services, or an educational program or service provided directly or by contact to a homeless child by a public school district, and terminating on the last day such pupil is enrolled in and is physically present at, or legally absent from, such program or service. - (2) Approved programs are authorized to bill for SEIT services if the child is absent.
 Make-up sessions are encouraged but are not billable. - (3) Approved programs are authorized to bill for scheduled SEIT services when the student is enrolled and present to receive the service and the SEIT teacher is absent.
 However, programs are encouraged to use substitute SEIT teachers in such instances.
 The cost of substitute SEIT teachers is reimbursable. - (4) A SEIT student's FTE enrollment is counted for reporting purposes only as a 1.0 FTE when the student is enrolled for the entire 10 month program or 1.0 when enrolled for the entire July -August program.
 The FTE is prorated for both the 10 month and 2 month programs if the student is enrolled for less than the full 10 month instructional school calendar or less than the full July-August instructional calendar.